 Be sure to choose assessments that are appropriate for both the content you're teaching and the skills you are measuring.
 In addition, make sure that every question is tied to an essential learning objective.

-4. It's Aligned with HOTS
+4. It's Aligned With Hots

 Our formative assessment tip guide includes a focus on HOTS (higher-order thinking skills).
-For example, examinations can certainly measure a students' literacy and fluency with writing.
+For example, examinations can certainly measure students' literacy and fluency with writing.
 Unfortunately, many examinations we give still only test lower-order thinking skills such as memorization and comprehension.
 Formative assessment should always include these skills with higher thinking skills like analysis, evaluation, and creation.

 5. It Has Transparency